 If you notice the mail is not for you at the time the courier is delivering, you should always deny it.
 Check the shipping label for details about the consignee’s name and actual address.

 Tips to avoid a misdelivery

 To sum it up, inform Eurosender or the courier immediately when you notice you received mail that does not belong to you.
-This should be within 48 hours after receiving the mail.
-From there, we or the courier will help you further.
+You should do that within 48 hours after receiving the letter/package.
+From there, the courier or we will help you further.

 This article was written in collaboration with Annelieke Muelders.